 If the squat is referred to as the “king” of all exercises, then I believe the deadlift is the “queen”.
 The deadlift is effective at strengthening the posterior chain, the muscles of the back of the body comprising of the hamstrings, gluts and spinal erectors.
 Importantly, training the deadlift teaches being able to control and stabilise the lumbar spine whilst the legs pull the weight off the floor.
 The ability to control the lumbar spine whilst moving from the hips is called the hip hinge.
 Mastering the hip hinge can prevent injuries in the low back.
 The picture below demonstrate what it looks like to maintain a neutral spine and hinge from the hips to lift.

 Other key exercises that could be used in a general strength training programme are pressing movements, such as bench pressing or overhead pressing, and pulling movements like chin ups and rows.
 These exercises, if performed correctly, can prevent common injuries we see at our clinics, such as shoulder pain, knee pain and back issues.

 With the exercises covered today, technique and therefore safety is priority.
 Moving safely and efficiently outweighs the total weight lifted or reps completed.
 If you feel that you are compensating or if pain occurs during or after the exercise, reduce the weight or reps and review your technique.
-If you are still struggling, come and get an assessment by one of our physiotherapists or seekout chiropractic services to resolve your issue.
+If you are still struggling, come and get an assessment by one of our physiotherapists or seekout chiropractic services such as a car accident injury chiropractor to resolve your issue.

 Reference: Summit to Shore Chiropractic.